Purchase Order Terms and Conditions

 3. Warranty.
 Seller represents, warrants, and covenants to WWT that all Products and Services: (i) are free from defects; (ii) are merchantable and fit for their intended purpose; (iii) conform to the specifications and other requirements of the Order; (iv) are free and clear of all liens, claims or encumbrances; (v) comply with all applicable laws, ordinances, regulations, rules or governmental orders; and (vi) do not infringe or violate the intellectual property rights of any third parties.
 Seller further warrants that all Services hereunder shall be performed by personnel with the experience, training, skill and other qualifications needed to perform the Services, and will be provided in a timely, professional and workmanlike manner, in accordance with the highest industry standards.
 Seller further represents and warrants that: (i) Seller has complied with and will at all times be in compliance with applicable laws, ordinances, regulations, rules or governmental orders; (ii) Seller has all necessary licenses, permits, rights, powers, and authority to enter into this contract and perform its obligations pursuant to the Order; and (iii) the execution and performance of will not result in the breach by Seller of any agreement, covenant, court order, judgment or decree to which Seller is a party or by which it is bound.
 Unless otherwise provided in an Order, all warranties contained in the Terms are in addition to all other warranties, express, implied or statutory, applicable to Seller or the Products or Services.

 4. Shipment and Delivery; Acceptance.
-Shipments are made FCA (Incoterms 2010) destination set out on the Order.
+Shipments are made FCA (Incoterms 2020) destination set out on the Order.
 Title and risk of loss of damage and responsibility shall pass from Seller to WWT at WWT's designated delivery location.
 All shipments and deliveries of Product must be in accordance with the quantities and schedules stated in the Order.
 Substitutes will not be accepted.
 Time is of the essence.
 Seller may not make advanced, late, short or excess deliveries without the prior written consent of an authorized representative of WWT.
+For any Order that has software tied to hardware, the software may not be delivered or invoiced to WWT until the corresponding hardware has been delivered.
 Seller will promptly notify WWT of any known or anticipated delay or failure to meet any requirements of the Order.
-WWT is not obligated to pay for or accept Products or Services that do not comply with the applicable Order, whether due to incorrect (over or short) quantities, untimely shipments or deliveries, or otherwise, and such shipments may be returned at Seller’s expense and risk.
+WWT is not obligated to pay for or accept Products or Services that do not comply with the applicable Order, whether due to incorrect (over or short) quantities, untimely shipments or deliveries, or otherwise, and such shipments may be returned at Seller's expense and risk.
 All Products and Services are subject to inspection and acceptance.
 If Seller delivers nonconforming Products, WWT may, in its sole discretion (i) accept all or any portion of a nonconforming delivery, or (ii) reject all or any portion of the nonconforming delivery.
 If WWT elects to accept a nonconforming delivery, WWT will only be obligated to pay for the Products that are accepted, subject to a mutually agreeable reduction in price or other consideration.
 If Seller fails to deliver the Product within the time period or by the delivery date set forth in the Agreement, WWT, in its sole discretion, reject or accept the late delivery.
+Please reference the supplier guidebook for additional information regarding product acceptance.
+The guidebook can be located via the following link.

 5. Import; Export Sales.
 Seller agrees that it will not export, re-export, directly or indirectly, any United States origin commodities, technology/technical data or software sold to WWT or its customers, or any direct product of that technical data: (i) in violation of the export laws and regulations of the United States, including but not limited to, the Bureau of Industry and Security Export Administration Regulations and the regulations of the Treasury Department's Office of Foreign Assets Control or any other relevant national government authority; (ii) to any country for which an export license or other governmental approval is required at the time of export, without first obtaining all necessary export licenses or other approvals; (iii) to any country or national or resident of a country to which trade is embargoed by the United States; (iv) to any person or firm on any government agencies Restricted Party List, including, but not limited to the U.S. Department of Commerce's Table of Denial Orders or Entities list, or U.S Treasury Department's list of Specially Designated Nationals; or (v) for use in any sensitive nuclear, chemical or biological weapons, or missile technology end-uses unless authorized by the U.S. Government by regulation or specific license.